practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/README.md

 <br/>

-This compiler command is interesting, it shows "a list of supported FPU (Floating-Point Unit) instruction sets", which are actually SIMD (Single Instruction, Multiple Data) instruction set extensions to the x86 instruction set architecture for microprocessors from Intel and AMD: https://en.wikipedia.org/wiki/List_of_x86_SIMD_instructions
+This compiler command is interesting: it shows "a list of supported FPU (Floating-Point Unit) instruction sets", which are actually SIMD (Single Instruction, Multiple Data) instruction set extensions to the x86 instruction set architecture for microprocessors from Intel and AMD: https://en.wikipedia.org/wiki/List_of_x86_SIMD_instructions

 ```
 $ fpc -if